Easter at home

 What’s on your table?

+Once the menu is confirmed, fetch your finest wine (or mix up your favourite concoction), dress your table to impress and make place card settings (even if you just require one with your own name).
 For a sense of occasion, use your best crockery, barware, table linen, glassware and cutlery.
 Accessorise with bunches of spring flowers in pretty, pastel shades (think daffodils, crocuses and hyacinths), or go all out with a tree, complete with egg decorations.

-What’s your weekend looking like?
+What’s your Easter weekend looking like?

 Although Easter is synonymous with good food and company, the entire holiday isn’t spent at the table.
 If you’ve been avoiding the many tasks on your to-do list, now’s the time to accomplish them.
 Painting your garden furniture – check; having a well-needed wardrobe clear-out – check; hanging your prints and pictures – done.
-What if you have finished all of your chores?
+What if you have finished all your chores?
 Well, in that case, you have four glorious days to embark on a film marathon, challenge someone to an epic game of Monopoly (either online or in-person), take up a hobby or listen to a new podcast.
 There’s no time like the present to try yoga, baking, mindful colouring, crochet or any other activity that has an equally soothing effect.

-What’s on their wishlist?
+What’s on their wish list?